jmgisele/vecinos-neighbors/README.md

 application itself, meaning that it works fully offline until you need to synchronise changes back to a central Git repository.

-It’s built with [Vue.js](https://vuejs.org) and uses [Isomorphic Git](https://isomorphic-git.org) for the Git integration and was initially developed as part of a BA in communication design at UAS Munich by [Amadeus](https://amxmln.com).
+It’s built with [Vue.js](https://vuejs.org) and uses [Isomorphic Git](https://isomorphic-git.org) for the Git integration.
+Mattrbld was initially developed as part of a BA in communication design at UAS Munich by [Amadeus](https://amxmln.com).
 Due to those heavy time constraints, the code is not as clean as it should be and for the time being, there are no automated tests.